-The Computing Research Association (CRA) and the Computing Community Consortium (CCC) are pleased to announce a new Computing Innovation Fellows (CIFellows) cohort for 2021.
-As before, this program seeks to aid recent and soon-to-be PhD computing graduates whose job search was hampered by the continued disruption COVID-19 has had on academic job hiring practices and the economy.
+In spring of 2021, the Computing Research Association (CRA) and the Computing Community Consortium (CCC), with strong support form the National Science Foundation (NSF), announced a new Computing Innovation Fellows (CIFellows) cohort for 2021.
+As before, this program aids recent and soon-to-be PhD computing graduates whose job search was hampered by the continued disruption COVID-19 has had on academic job hiring practices and the economy.

 The Computing Innovation Fellows Program is open to researchers whose work falls under the umbrella of the National Science Foundation (NSF) Computing and Information Science and Engineering (CISE) Directorate.
 This includes PhD graduates who are planning a career in academia either as a research scientist or in a faculty position.
 Mentors must be at a US academic institution.
 Applicants must meet the following criteria to be eligible to apply: